KTH-dESA/esom_gsa/README.md

 pip install -r requirements.txt
 ```

+## Configure the workflow

+Update the paths in the `config/config.yaml` file for `datapackage:` and `model_file:` keys.
+These should both hold relative paths to the combined GUI model `datapackage.json` and osemosys model file (e.g. `osemosys_fast.txt`).

+Each of these paths can then point to the repositories outside of the gui_workflow.
+So deployment to an HPC will involve:

+1. Copying a release package of OSeMOSYS to the server and unzipping
+2. Cloning the gui_osemosys repository to the server
+3. Cloning this repository to the server
+4. Updating the config so that the paths point to the correct locations

 ## Running the workflow

 To run the workflow, using the command `snakemake --use-conda --cores all --resources mem_mb=16000`